kethan1/Blogger101-MobileApp/README.md

 ### Changes to Code

 If you want to run this with a local copy of the Blogger101 website (for the API, instead of the actual API), download this repo: https://github.com/kethan1/blogger101-website.
 Follow the instructions in the README and get a local instance of the website up and running.
 Then, replace `SERVER_URL` in `src/assets/Globals.js` with `http://localhost:5000`.
-Then, run `npm start` in this repo's folder.
+Then, enter the adb command `adb reverse tcp:5000 tcp:5000`.
+After that, run `npm start` in this repo's folder.